Citation, DOI, disclosures and article data

 Treatment and prognosis

 If small, asymptomatic and clinically not-suspect then conservative management is usually favored.

-If large, symptomatic or there is clinical concern of the underlying cause (e.g. infection, malignancy) then pericardiocentesis can be performed to drain the fluid.
+If large, symptomatic or there is a clinical concern of the underlying cause (e.g. infection, malignancy) then pericardiocentesis can be performed to drain the fluid.
 A Seldinger technique is employed, usually under ultrasound/echocardiographic guidance, to insert a drain into the pericardial space 4.

 In cases where effusions are recurrent and symptomatic (e.g. malignancy) then pericardial fenestration can be performed.